-This year I had visions of a beautiful container garden filled with vegetables on my back deck.
-I would make it interesting by adding flowers to some of the pots and create a space that was both beautiful and edible.
-However, my dreams and reality did not meet.
-Here’s the mistakes I made and how you can learn from them.
+When I lived in Saskatoon, I had visions of a beautiful container garden filled with vegetables on my back deck.
+I planned to make it interesting by adding flowers to some of the pots and creating a space that was both beautiful and edible.

-Really quick gardening disclaimer: I garden in zone 3b in Saskatchewan, Canada, and as such, my gardening advice is best suited to the Canadian Prairies.
+Disclaimer: I garden in Zone 3b in Saskatchewan, Canada, and as such, my gardening advice is best suited to the Canadian Prairies.
 While I try to make my gardening tips applicable to as many locations as possible, it is impossible to be 100% relevant to every single zone in North America and beyond.
 Thanks for understanding!

-Mistake 1: Your Location has Too Little or Too Much Sun
+1. choosing a Location with Too Little or Too Much Sun

 On the flip side, if you have a deck that is covered in shade for most of the day, you’re probably not going to have much success either.

-Further to mistake 1, I had a hard time keeping up with watering once the middle of July hit.
+Further to my first mistake, I had a hard time keeping up with watering once the middle of July hit.
 The initial excitement of gardening was over and I was busy having summer fun.
-I generally watered once a day, but with the heat wave we were having, I should have watered twice a day or surrounded my plants with mulch.
+I generally watered once a day, but with the heatwave we were having, I should have watered twice a day or surrounded my plants with mulch.

 We’ve all seen those pictures on Pinterest where someone has planted basil in with their tomato in a pot and it looks wonderful.
 I probably should have used a bigger pot, because my tomato flourished and my basil stayed baby-sized.
 Same with the nasturtiums I stuck in with another tomato.
 They grew, but they never bloomed.

-Mistake 5: Stop Trying to Grow Regular Sized Tomatoes in Pots
+5. Trying to Grow Regular-Sized Tomatoes in Pots

 Can it be done successfully?
 Yes.
 Is it easy?
 No.

-This year I put mine in bigger pots (that still weren’t big enough), added nutrients and used better soil when planting, and still ended up with a disappointing crop compared to the ones in my garden.
-Lesson learned–either use a huge container or just stick to cherry tomatoes.
+I tried putting mine in bigger pots (that still weren’t big enough), added nutrients and used better soil when planting, and still ended up with a disappointing crop compared to the ones in my garden.

 Grow the Best Tomatoes